aredington/monotony/README.md

       EST 2011>] [#<Date Wed Dec 21 18:00:00 EST 2011> #<Date Wed Dec
       21 18:59:59 EST 2011>] [#<Date Wed Jan 18 18:00:00 EST 2012>
       #<Date Wed Jan 18 18:59:59 EST 2012>])

-## Configuration Niceties

-"Passing around that configuration object is a pain!"
-I hear you.
-Monotony makes use of fidjet, which means that we can get nice config-wrapper blocks for our code by using the monotony.configured namespace.
-Let's do the prior example in monotony.configured:

-    (require ['monotony.configured :as 'm])
-    (def conf (m/local-config))
-    (defn third-wednesday [month] (nth (filter #(m/period-named? % :wednesday) (m/bounded-cycles-in month :day)) 2))
-    (defn days [month] (m/bounded-cycles-in month :day))
-    (defn six-pm [day] (nth (m/bounded-cycles-in day :hour) 18)) (m/with-config conf
-      (def months (m/periods :month))
-      (def triclojure-meetings (map (comp six-pm third-wednesday) months)) (doall (take 3 triclojure-meetings)))

-Note that ALL of the evaluation of monotony.configured functions has to occur in the with-config block, and that the monotony.core functions are lazy.
-Thusly, we use doall to realize the sequence in its entirety and return it.

 ## Acknowledgements